-Odd parity checking by the controller may be allowed or inhibited by moving a 3 position jumper located near the J6 Host connector (see Figure 10).
-With jumper at position A + B the controller will test for odd parity on all data input to the controller (normally shipped in this position).
-With jumper at position B + C the controller will not check for parity.
+Odd parity checking by the controller may be allowed or inhibited by moving a 3 position jumper plug at W1 located near the J6 Host connector (see Figure 11).
+With jumper at position A + B the controller will test for odd parity on all data input to the controller.
+With jumper at position B + C the controller will not check for parity (normally shipped in this postion).